handle

 KVS:

 I feel very blessed and fortunate in my role at Haworth.
 Besides being able to travel the world, I get to meet the most interesting people.
 It’s a part of who I am, and I learn so much from these interactions.
 Our network—my network, the company’s network—is vast and diverse.
 We’re a whole different company.
 And for me, that’s fun; for some people, that might be scary.
 But it’s so exciting; we’re well poised for the future, because we have so many different opportunities.
 Some people, even within our company, get daunted because we could do so many different things, like, which lever should we pull?
 But you know what?
 In life, it’s always good to have options.
-And right now, Hayworth has a lot of options.
+And right now, Haworth has a lot of options.

 Visit the table of contents for more Perspective: Business of Design